Infisical/infisical-backstage-plugin/README.md

 ### Entity Configuration

-To connect an entity to its Infisical project, add the following annotation to your `entities.yaml`:
+To connect an entity to its Infisical project, add the following annotation to your entity yaml file:

 ```yaml
 apiVersion: backstage.io/v1alpha1